techtribesje/introduction-to-coding/ruby/README.md

 ```rubyfor i in 1..10
   puts "We love monkeys"￼end
 ```
-- i is a variable and the value of it changes each time !Try this.
-Try this.
+- i is a variable and the value of it changes each timeTry this.

 ```rubyfor i in 1..10
   puts i